 Primary Author.
 Dr. Franklin M. Lartey obtained his PhD with honors from Capella University.
 He also holds an MBA in Finance with a 4.0 GPA from Baker University in Kansas and an MS in Computer Engineering from the African Institute of Computer Engineering in Gabon.
-After working with the United Nations, the World Bank, and the U.S. State Department, Dr. Lartey is currently Director of Technology in charge of Planning and Forecasting at Cox Communications, one of the largest providers of cable and telecommunication services in the United States of America and owns Lartey Research & Management, Georgia.
+After working with the United Nations, the World Bank, and the U.S. State Department, Dr. Lartey is currently Senior Director of Architecture in charge of Planning and Forecasting at Cox Communications, one of the largest providers of cable and telecommunication services in the United States of America.
+He is the founder of Lartey Research & Management in Marietta, GA.